tardate/LittleArduinoProjects/Kraft/Spitfire/Vc/README.md

-# Spitfire Mk.Vc
+# #630 Spitfire Mk.Vc

-Building a diorama inspired by the box-art of Airfix's 1:72 scale Spitfire Mk.Vc flying over La Sénia Algeria 1942, enhanced with some LED candle effects and some targets of opportunity.
+Building a diorama inspired by the box-art of Airfix's 1:72 scale Spitfire Mk.Vc flying over La Sénia Algeria 1942, enhanced with some LED candle effects and targets of opportunity.

 ![Build](./assets/Vc_build.jpg?raw=true)